tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 For clients to talk directly to the application, however, there is another
 concern: The consensus node is the ABCI _client_, so it is inconvenient for the application to "push" work into the consensus module via ABCI itself.
-The current implementation works around this by either calling the consensus node's RPC service, which exposes an `ABCIQuery` kitchen-sink method that allows the application a way to poke ABCI messages in the other direction.
+The current implementation works around this by calling the consensus node's RPC service, which exposes an `ABCIQuery` kitchen-sink method that allows the application a way to poke ABCI messages in the other direction.

 Without this RPC method, you could work around this (at least in principle) by